ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/getting-started.md

 If you are deploying a project using **Node.js**, **Java**, **Ruby**, or a **Dockerfile**, we will scan your project and build it according to your project's unique attributes.
 For example, if we find a `package.json`, we'll build that as a Node.js service.

-In order to make sure we know where you want us to scan, we require that you place a `wedeploy.json` at the root of every service you want to deploy and simply declare an ID inside.
+In order to make sure we know where you want us to scan, we require that you place a `wedeploy.json` inside the folder of every service you want to deploy and simply declare an ID inside.

 ```application/json
 {